-Erik Decker is the Chief Security and Privacy Officer for the University of Chicago Medicine, and is responsible for its Cyber Security, Identity and Access Management and HIPAA Privacy Programs.
-Erik has 17 years of experience within Information Technology, with 11 years focused on Information Security.
-The majority of his career has been focused on Academic Medical Centers; establishing two information security programs and an identity and access management program.
+Erik Decker is the Assistant Vice President – Chief Information Security Officer at Intermountain Healthcare.
+Previously Erik was the Chief Security and Privacy Officer for the University of Chicago Medicine, where he was responsible for its Cybersecurity, Identity and Access Management and Privacy Program.
+Erik has over 25 years of experience within Information Technology, primarily focused on Information Security.
+The majority of his career has been focused on Academic Medical Centers, where he established two information security programs and an identity and access management program.

-Erik has a Master’s of Science in Information Technology from Loyola University in Chicago and Bachelors degree of the University of Illinois in Champaign/Urbana in Cell and Structural Biology.
+Erik earned his Masters of Science in Information Technology from Loyola University in Chicago and Bachelors degree of the University of Illinois in Champaign/Urbana in Cell and Structural Biology.